GuilhermeRossato/remote-function-call/README.md

 Remote procedure calling is the technique that allows a process to expose a function so that other processes can call this procedure with parameters almost as if it was defined locally.

-Basically it is a way to allow local functions to be called with parameters through the network from a process that may or may not run on the same system or environment, handling problems like endianess and cpu architecture between both computers so that the code itself only has to deal with the 'business' logic.
+Basically it is a way to allow local functions to be called with parameters through the network from a process that may or may not run on the same system or environment, handling problems like memory management and cpu architecture between both computers so that the code itself only has to deal with the 'business' logic, instead of network and parameter validation.

 ### Use Cases